hack-van/for-club-freedom-2025/README.md

 Follow the instructions in this [link](https://labs.convex.dev/auth/setup).

+1. Ensure @convex-dev/auth @auth/core@0.37.0 is installed.
+2. Go to the [Manual Setup](https://labs.convex.dev/auth/setup/manual) page and follow steps 1 and 2 of it to ensure you have the proper environment variables set up in your convex environment.

 We are using [Resend](https://resend.com) as our email provider.
 You have to:

 1. Register a resend account
 2. Get an API key
 3. Verify your domain.

+We will need an official verified domain if we want our emails to not go to the spam folder.

 ### Development with HTTPS